Disclaimer: Nothing in this article should be construed as legal, financial or tax advice. Please always consult a knowledgeable professional advisor.

 - Claim a domain and URL, and start building out your website.

-Remember: Even if your offerings aren’t finalized, social media offers a great opportunity to network with and learn from other entrepreneurs, and test out your ideas.
+Remember: Even if your offerings aren’t finalised, social media offers a great opportunity to network with and learn from other entrepreneurs and test out your ideas.

 Build your skills

 As you research your next move, don’t forget to start sharpening your business acumen.
-Learn more about how to run a business and the industry you’d like to join, and round out your specialized knowledge of your product or service offerings.
-If you’re a Square seller, you can take advantage of a three-month free trial membership to Skillshare, an online learning platform.
+Learn more about how to run a business and the industry you’d like to join, and round out your specialised knowledge of your product or service offerings.
+If you’re a Square seller, you can take advantage of a three-month free trial membership to Skillshare, an online learning platform, so you are ready to hit the ground running when you start your side hustle.

-You don’t need to have anything figured out right away.
+You don’t need to have everything figured out about how to start your side hustle right away.
 Your initial idea might change, and that’s okay.
 Be sure to start small, so you have the space to change things around.
-Ask for lots of feedback from friends, family, and followers — after all, they’re potential customers.
+Ask for lots of feedback from friends, family, and followers—after all, they’re potential customers.
 Be open to changing things up, creating new iterations, and welcoming new ideas.

 Get into the nitty-gritty